 Connect to the Station

 The ISS Technology Demonstration Office (TDO) coordinates the identification and planning of ISS technology payloads developed by NASA.
-These include payloads sponsored by the Space Technology Mission Directorate (STMD), Human Exploration Operations Mission Directorate (HEOMD), including Advanced Exploration Systems (AES) and ISS, and the Science Mission Directorate (SMD).
+These include payloads sponsored by the Space Technology Mission Directorate (STMD), Human Exploration Operations Mission Directorate (HEOMD), including Advanced Exploration Systems (AES) and ISS.
 TDO also coordinates the research planning for the ISS Department of Defense (DOD) payloads.

 ISS Technology Demonstration Latest News